solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 ### Replay the full block on selected forks later

+There is no protocol enforced order of block replay for various validator implemenations, but when vote instructions are sent out, the `(slot, hash)` is the hash of latest replayed block on the selected fork.

-Once a validator determined the fork it will vote on, only blocks on this fork will be replayed.
+Once a validator determined the fork it will vote on, it can prioritize replaying blocks on the selected fork.
 The replay process is the same as today, all transactions (vote and non-vote) will be executed to determine the final bankhash.
 The computed bankhash will be attached to vote instructions.
 So we can still detect non-determinism (same of set of instructions leading to different results) as today, just we might find discrepancies at a later time.

 In this step the validators will check the fee payers of vote transactions.
 So each vote transaction is executed twice: once in the optimistical voting stage